How to Get a Home Loan with Bad Credit in New York

 It can’t hurt to be pre-approved for a mortgage before looking for a home.

-This will help in seek out any barriers to approval such as a low credit score or excess debt.
+This will help in seeking out any barriers to approval, such as a low credit score or excess debt.

 Prequalifying for a loan will also help you to identify what price range you should stick to when house hunting.